Myth 1: Hire your air conditioning technician on Craigslist.

-Myth 5: Researching the contractor isn’t important.
+Myth 5: Researching the contractor isn’t necessary.

-Myth 7: Continuously running ceiling fans will help cool your home.
+Myth 7: Continuously running ceiling fans will help keep your home cool.

-Myth 8: Where the thermostat is installed doesn’t matter.
+Myth 8: It doesn’t matter where the thermostat is installed.

 Lowering your air excessively may only make your air conditioner work longer, it won’t get colder any faster.
-If your thermostat is says 77, but you really would be more comfortable at 75, then set it on 75 and it will work until it gets to that temperature.
+If your thermostat is set on 77, but you really would be more comfortable at 75, then set it on 75 and it will work until it gets to that temperature.
 Lowering the thermostat to 73 won’t make it lower to 75 any faster, and it will result in your system running longer, squandering money and energy.